Priyadharshinik4/Recipe-Page-using-HTML-and-CSS/README.md

 # Recipe-Page
-Created a Recipe Page using HTML and CSS
+This repository contains the code and resources needed to create beautiful and responsive recipe pages using HTML and CSS.